mynvimconfigs/azconceal/README.md

 ## Usage

-Press ma to add mark a to a point in the text.
-Go to another point and press mb to add mark b.
-Then press <Leader>x to conceal everything but the region between a and b.
+Press "ma" (without quotes) in command mode to add mark a to a point in the text.

+Go to another point and press "mb" (without quotes) to add mark b.

+Then press '<Leader>x' to conceal everything but the region between a and b.

 Or visually select a text and press <Leader>c to conceal it.